pklimuk/bug_algorithms/README.md

-# Program zawiera implementację trzech algorytmów Bug(Bug1, Alg1, Rev1)
+# The program contains an implementation of three Bug algorithms(Bug1, Alg1, Rev1)

-## Szczegółowa dokumentacja zanjduje się w pliku `Dokumentacja.pdf`
+## Detailed documentation in polish is available in the file `Dokumentacja.pdf`